-Make the countdown timer very big and place it in a
+Make the countdown timer large and place it in a

 prominent location in order to invoke that sense of urgency.
 Pair it with the

-proper text to help convey the right message and not look manufactured.
+proper copy to help convey the right message and not look manufactured.

 It’s okay to reopen an offer at a later date as long as you

 actually close it down for a period of time.
 By ensuring that you do this, you

 5. Set up a flash

 Flash sales are limited-time sales for any product or

 service and they’re a great way to create urgency and scarcity.
 These types of

 sales are quick and compel people to take action knowing it will be brief.
 For these sales, you can employ the countdown timer, mentioned above, as well as